safops/MCBCMassacre/social_media_replacement.md

 This is a Facebook & Twitter replacement since we know for certain that we are being banned (by Facebook) and muted/suppressed (by Twitter).
 This will be picking up where @ASOTC23, @kelvinewilliams & @kelvinatlanta left off.

+2023-08-02 20:00:00 EDT >>

+While on Alphabet Street I'm going to look for several things:

+1. The location of my grandmother's, Lila E. Crawley-Richardson's, grave.
+2. The location of my grandfather's grave (name intentionally withheld).
+3. I'm looking for some Sandy Hook English in an inscription on a headstone, it starts with "God."
+The English is so bad I'm sure the workorder still exists giving the go-ahead to engrave it.

+If any two of these are wrong, "we're going down, down, down cause that's the only way to make this cruel, cruel world hear what we got to say."
+I AM KIN...
+I can have an exhumation performed.

+Now I hope I've enlightened you to the reciting of the alphabet at the end of Alphabet Street.

+Bonus Round: On some versions of the song you'll hear everyone say, "Kat we need you to rap."
+That converaation actually happened between my sister Katrina and the one, whose name is generally the same as a Github repo.

+<<EOM

 2023-08-02 17:15:00 EDT >>

 For sale: CIA Gadgets